-Powers and Wilgus (1983) also developed an analytic schema based on syntactic criteria for assessing deaf children's writing.
-Their analysis focused on syntactic patterns and included four levels: (1) repetitious use of a single pattern; (2) use of a variety of simple sentence patterns (e.g., Subject-Verb-Object: S-V-O; Subject-to be-Adjective: S-V-A; Subject-Verb-Prepositional Phrase: S-V-P); (3) expansions adding an adverbial or gerundial phrase or use of compound sentences (e.g. with the word "and"); (4) complex sentences, including embedded subordinate clauses).
-Although this is a clearly described analytical schema, inspection of the examples presented in Figure 1 indicates that most deaf children in our sample would at best be placed in Level 1, but the vast majority would not show a written production to attain the criteria specified for Level 2.
-This scale would produce a floor effect if applied to our sample, as the productions in Figure 1 exemplify the best writing we observed.
-There were very few examples of expansions through the use of compound sentences and no example of the use of embedded subordinate clauses in our writing samples.
-However, their first two items, the use of English sentence patterns and the use of S-V-O order allow for the identification of some elements of English grammar in written productions of deaf primary school children.
+Powers and Wilgus (1983) also developed an analytic schema, based on syntactic criteria, for assessing the writing of deaf children.
+Their analysis focused on syntactic patterns and included four levels:

+- repetitious use of a single pattern - the use of a variety of simple sentence patterns (such as Subject-Verb-Object (S-V-O), Subject-Verb-Adjective (S-V-A) or Subject-Verb-Prepositional phrase (S-V-P)) - expansions adding an adverbial or gerundial phrase, or use of compound sentences (e.g. with the word 'and') - complex sentences, including embedded subordinate clauses.

+Although this is a clearly described analytical schema, inspection of the examples presented in Table 1 indicates that most deaf children in the sample would, at best, be placed in Level 1, but the vast majority would not show a written production to attain the criteria specified for Level 2.
+This scale would produce a floor effect if applied to the sample, as the productions in Table 1 above exemplify the best writing observed.
+There were very few examples of expansions through the use of compound sentences, and no example of the use of embedded subordinate clauses in the writing samples.

+However, the first two items, the use of English sentence patterns and the use of S-V-O order, of Powers and Wilgus (1983) allow for the identification of some elements of English grammar in the written productions of deaf primary school children.

-Later, Isaacson (1996) attempted to adapt Clay's (1991; 1993) descriptions of the development of hearing children's literacy to the assessment of deaf children's compositions.
-Clay's description was created for assessing preschool hearing children's literacy development, and included three aspects: directional principles, language level and message quality.
+Later, Isaacson (1996) attempted to adapt Clay's (1991, 1993) descriptions of the development of hearing children's literacy to the assessment of deaf children's compositions.
+Clay's description was created for assessing the literacy development of pre-school hearing children, and included three aspects: directional principles; language level; and message quality.

-Directional principles - that is, writing from left to right and top to bottom - seems to be mastered by deaf children in ways that are very similar to hearing children's progress (Mayer, 2007); we did not observe reversals of directional patterns even in the simplest of the written productions in our sample.
-Clay also includes under this analysis the use of spaces between words, a criterion that was not met by all the children, as some produced strings of letters without spaces.
-We propose to use this criterion to differentiate between writing that can be analysed using our assessment criteria and those productions that cannot be analysed according to these criteria, because there is no word identification in the writing.
+Directional principles - that is, writing from left to right and top to bottom - seem to be mastered by deaf children in ways that are very similar to the progress of hearing children (Mayer, 2007); no reversals of directional patterns were observed, even in the simplest of the written productions in the sample.
+Clay (1991, 1993) also includes under this analysis the use of spaces between words, a criterion that was not met by all the children, as some produced strings of letters without spaces.
+It was proposed to use this criterion to differentiate between writing that may be analysed by use of our assessment criteria and those productions which cannot be analysed according to these criteria because there is no word identification in the writing.

-With respect to language level, Clay's description of productions at levels 3 and 4 seem to cover a transition that takes place over many school terms, if not school years, in the case of profoundly deaf children: level 3 is the ability to copy and level 4 the ability to compose a message with simple sentences, even if repetitive.
+With respect to language level, Clay's (1991, 1993) description of productions at levels 3 and 4 seem to cover a transition that takes place over many school terms, if not school years, in the case of profoundly deaf children.
+Level 3 is the ability to copy and Level 4 is the ability to compose a message with simple sentences, even if repetitive.